Learn how to revise and prepare for exams and tests.

 - You could also use apps, such as My Study Plan (iOS) or Study Plan (Google Play), to help you organise your study.

 - Revising lecture slides and notes is a good way to start your study.
-Identify topics, themes, issues or concepts that are likely to be in the test or exam.
+Identify topics, themes, issues or concepts that are likely to be in the exam or test.

 - Use mind maps, diagrams and flowcharts to organise your notes in a more visual format.